Capstone-Projects-2024-Spring/project-synesthesia-reading-app/documentation/docs/system-architecture/ml.md

 #### 1. Separating Monomorphic Components
-First, each word yet to be assigned a color is run through [Tim Kam's compound-word-splitter for Python](https://github.com/TimKam/compound-word-splitter), which separates compound words into their component, monomorphemic words.
+First, each word is split using [Tim Kam's compound-word-splitter for Python](https://github.com/TimKam/compound-word-splitter), which separates compound words into their component, monomorphemic words.
 If the word splitter cannot find component words, i.e. the word is not compound, the entire words is fed into the letter weighting model in one piece.